DSGVO - Between panic and reassurance

 Two are also positive for me Article noticed with concrete, detailed tips for implementation in the form of checklists, which I would like to refer to again in the following sections - of course without guarantee for correctness:

-First the very detailed DSGVO Checklist by Kerstin Paar, who has collected very meticulously useful information and to-do's on the subject - thank you for the work.
+First the very detailed DSGVO Checklist by Kerstin Paar, who has compiled very meticulously useful information and to-do's on the subject - thanks for the work.

 Cloud software DSGVO compliant use